How to Apply for your Alberta Security Guard Licence

 If you intend to work as a security guard in the province of Alberta, follow these steps to apply for your Security Services licence.
 If you intend to work as a private investigator in the province of Alberta, follow these same steps to apply for your Security Services licence as a private investigator.

 Applying for your Alberta Security Services licence can seem daunting, so we have simplified it in an easy-to-understand procedure.
-Follow this guide if you have never got your licence before, or if your licence is over 90 days expired.
+Follow this guide if you have never applied for your licence before, or if your licence is more than 90 days expired.

 If you need to renew your security licence, please follow these instructions.

 If you have a security Licence from a different Province please follow these instructions.

 STEP 1: Check to make sure you meet these basic requirements

 Must be at least 18 years of age

 Fluent in speaking English.
 (Level 5 benchmark)

 A Canadian citizen or legally entitled to work in Canada

 No serious criminal record for which a pardon has not been granted